binbashar/le-genai-agents-bedrock-workshop/packages/cdk_infra/README.md

 5. **Pluggable Constructs:**
     - `ChatSummaryWithSessionId`: A construct that adds a chat summary feature to the API interface (`/chat-summary`).
 It integrates with the REST API, the SessionsTable, and the custom authorizer.

-### DocumentProcessingStack

-The `DocumentProcessingStack` is responsible for setting up resources required for the document processing use case.
-It creates the following resources:

-1. **S3 Buckets:**
-   - DocumentInputBucket: For storing input documents for processing
-   - DocumentOutputBucket: For storing processed documents
-   - Both buckets are configured with:
-     - SSL enforcement
-     - Versioning enabled
-     - Public read access blocked
-     - S3 managed encryption
-     - Auto-deletion of objects on stack deletion

-2. **BedrockDocumentProcessingStack:**
-   - Creates a Bedrock agent for document processing
-   - Sets up Lambda functions for document validation and processing
-   - Configures CloudWatch dashboard for monitoring
-   - Implements action groups for:
-     - Document validation
-     - Document processing
-     - Blueprint creation

-3. **BasicRestApiStack:**
-   - Creates a REST API for document processing operations
-   - Integrates with the Bedrock agent and S3 buckets
-   - Includes necessary IAM roles and policies
-   - Provides session management for API interactions

-The document processing flow is as follows:
-1. User uploads document to Input Bucket
-2. Bedrock Data Automation triggers processing
-3. Document Processing Lambda processes the document
-4. Validation Lambda validates the results
-5. Results are stored in Output Bucket
-6. User can interact with the system through the API

 ## Deploy Cases

 ### ChatbotStack